natdlc/udemy-react/my-app/README.md

 - an instance of a component
 - component renders n times, n instances of useState generates
 - why const? we don't redeclare and change value of variable, react does it for us
-- *ONE STATE* is possible, to be discussed
+- *ONE STATE* is possible, not as common as multiple useStates